 Far and away the most common single finish for a wire deck is powder coating, specifically gray, the color we all know and love.
 Powder coating applies a free-flowing, dry powder to a cleaned metal part.
 The part is then heat cured to allow the powder to flow and form a “skin” that encapsulates the part.
 It is a tough, durable finish.

 All of Cisco-Eagle’s stock decking is powder coated, but we can provide any of the following finishes as needed.
 It’s great for everyday, all day warehousing and pallet storage applications.
 Use it for

 Powder coatings biggest benefit, apart from its cost effectiveness, is its ability to produce parts in virtually any color.
 A variety of colors are available, with the most common being black, white, and beige. (our standard rack decks are speckle gray).
 Typically a color scheme other than the standard gray will increase lead time and could increase costs – contact us for assistance if you are interested in custom or uncommon colors.

 Hot-Dip Galvanized: for outdoor or other harsh environments

-With this finish type, the entire wire deck is submerged in a bath of molten zinc.
+With this finish type, the entire wire deck is submerged in a bath of molten zinc during the manufacturing process.

 The finish produces the familiar thick, durable matte gray finish that you see on highway barriers, light post, and chain link fencing.
 This is the most common finish applied to metal products that are used in an outdoor environment.
 While it is the most durable and offers the highest level of corrosion resistance it is also the most expensive.